 Each of our non-employee directors is entitled to an annual cash retainer of \$30,000 for serving on our Board of Directors.
-The retainer is payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement or termination during the quarter.
+The retainer is payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement during the quarter.

-The chairpersons and non-chair members of the three standing committees of our Board of Directors will be entitled to the following additional annual cash fees (payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement or termination during the quarterly:
+The chairpersons and non-chair members of the three standing committees of our Board of Directors will be entitled to the following additional annual cash fees (payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement during the quarter):

+Chairperson Non-Chair

-Board Committee Chairperson Fee Member Fee
+Board Committee Fee Member Fee

 Audit Committee \$ 20,000 \$ 10,000

 Compensation Committee 12,000 6,000

 Nominating and Governance Committee 8,000 4,000